SenSaa/HostConnectionGUI/README.md

 1) Run this server application on an IDE/editor.

-2) Start the client application ["ConnectToHost"] (https://github.com/SenSaa/ConnectToHost).
+2) Start the client application ["ConnectToHost"](https://github.com/SenSaa/ConnectToHost).

-3) Follow the steps listed [there] (https://github.com/SenSaa/ConnectToHost) until step 4.
+3) Follow the steps listed [there](https://github.com/SenSaa/ConnectToHost) until step 4.

 4) After the client-side sends a message, on the server-side press "Receive Message" button, which will display client message.